vdemir/vdemir.github.io/_posts/2011-05-03-rejected-bio-from-the-setup.md

 <hr />

-My name is Tom Preston-Werner.
+My name is Vedat Demir.
 I find that the hyphenated last name makes me sound distinguished and worth listening to.
 I grew up three decades ago in a small city in Iowa along the Mississippi, which means I shucked a lot of corn and know exactly how many mosquitos will land